 One of the most important questions we believe an organisation can ask themselves is whether they are doing enough to attract a diverse range of candidates to their organisation.
 You may think that you are doing all that you can to encourage people to apply by advertising a job, but if you really want a more equal, diverse and inclusive workplace, you have to take active steps to achieve that.

-Without realising, you as an employer will have unconscious biases, which means that you will favour some people over others due to societal stereotypes about certain groups of people.
+Without realising it, you as an employer will have unconscious biases, which means that you will favour some people over others due to societal stereotypes about certain groups of people.
+This can be uncomfortable and confronting to hear, but it is something that permeates the jobs market, both in the UK and further afield.
 These unconscious biases can then slip into your job adverts, the messaging you put out as a business, and your overall work culture.

 Job Advert Inclusivity Screening

 Like our unconscious biases, we often use language that can exclude certain groups of people without realising it.
 When writing a job advert, it is essential that you are showing yourself as inclusive of all types of people and using the language to mirror this.
 Here at Embracing Future Potential, we offer a job advert inclusivity screening service to screen your job adverts against our criteria to see how inclusive the language is of protected characteristics such as gender, religion and sexuality.

 Encourage Your Staff to Bring Their Whole Selves to Work

 This is a straightforward way to ensure your company has a culture that values people for who they are and celebrates everybody’s differences.
 By encouraging staff not to hide any part of themselves and share parts of their personal lives at work, you show others that you are a tolerant and accepting organisation.